Sentiment analysis: Web 2.0

 Even though short text strings might be a problem, sentiment analysis within microblogging has shown that Twitter can be seen as a valid online indicator of political sentiment.
 Tweets' political sentiment demonstrates close correspondence to parties' and politicians' political positions, indicating that the content of Twitter messages plausibly reflects the offline political landscape.
 Furthermore, sentiment analysis on Twitter has also been shown to capture the public mood behind human reproduction cycles globally, as well as other problems of public-health relevance such as adverse drug reactions.

 While sentiment analysis has been popular for domains where authors express their opinion rather explicitly ("the movie is awesome"), such as social media and product reviews, only recently robust methods were devised for other domains where sentiment is strongly implicit or indirect.
 For example, in news articles - mostly due to the expected journalistic objectivity - journalists often describe actions or events rather than directly stating the polarity of a piece of information.
 Earlier approaches using dictionaries or shallow machine learning features were unable to catch the "meaning between the lines", but recently researchers have proposed a deep learning based approach and dataset that is able to analyze sentiment in news articles.

-Scholars have utilized sentiment analysis to analyse the construction health and safety Tweets (which is called X now).
+Scholars have utilized sentiment analysis to analyse construction health and safety posts on Twitter (which is called X now).
 The research revealed that there is a positive correlation between favorites and retweets in terms of sentiment valence.
 Others have examined the impact of YouTube on the dissemination of construction health and safety knowledge.
 They investigated how emotions influence users' behaviors in terms of viewing and commenting through semantic analysis.
 In another study, positive sentiment accounted for an overwhelming figure of 85% in knowledge sharing of construction safety and health via Instagram.